 In the stock market, you can set time limits on orders, such as good till canceled (GTC), or day orders, which are good for the day.
 However, because the forex market is a 24-hour market from Sunday afternoon until Friday afternoon, most orders placed with brokers are GTC orders.

-Before you start trading with real money, you should practice with a practice account first.
+Before you start trading with real money, practice with a practice account first.
 This is the best way to ensure that you not only understand the trading platform, but also understand forex transactions.
 Otherwise, you could end up with large losses.
-You should also trade long enough to see how well you do.
+Also trade long enough to see how well you do.
 Don't jump into it just because you did so well with a practice account in your 1st week.
 You were probably just lucky.
-Although forex is very popular nowadays, and there is a great deal of advertising promoting it, the fact is, it is very difficult to make money trading currency—unless you're a broker!
+Although forex is very popular nowadays, and there is a great deal of advertising promoting it, the fact is, it is very difficult to make money trading currency — unless you're a broker!

 - A loss from 1 stop-loss order should have been about $900 but instead turned out to be $22,800.